mrknmc/ug4/it/report.md

 | 0.001 | 0.007976 |
 +-------+----------+

+The numbers were computed by generating a random 4-bit sequence and then generating all the possible noises and calculating the probability of a bit being flipped averaged over all bits.
+This can be seen in `real_bit_error` in `test.py`.

-These were confirmed analytically, as can be seen in the tests in `test.py`.
+The numbers were also confirmed analytically, running 10,000 tests for 0.4 and 0.1 and 100,000 tests for 0.001.
+This can be seen in `analytic_bit_error` in `test.py`.

 ### Example